N1ne4ray/WHSTechNotes/journal.md

 | Kayla    |  Sierra   | Fixed wrong problem     |
 | Bart     |  Corolla   | Left stains        |
 | Harrison | Forester | Oil cap |
+# February 3, 2025
+Technology can help aviation safety in many ways.
+Cybersecurity can help by preventing hackers trying to take control of the plane.
+If the pilot loses control of the plane than it can be dangerous to the passengers.
+It can also prevent hackers from jamming signals that can help with communication.
+Communication is very important in aviation since it prevents crashes so without it can be very dangerous.

+Predictive analytics can help aviation as well.
+With predictive analytics the pilot can know what route to take to the airport.
+It can also help by showing other flight's routes and helping that plane safety avoid the other plane.
+Automation can also help planes by autopilot.
+This saves the pilot's energy during long flights